bschreck/deep.sh/docs/installation.rst

 Installation
 ============

-Xonsh can be installed and run with various package managers, by using appimage, or from a docker container:
+Deepsh can be installed and run with various package managers, by using appimage, or from a docker container:

 .. toctree::
     :titlesonly: